lilitmovsesian/Portfolio-Project-Paris-2024-Sentiment-Analyzing-Public-Opinion-on-Twitter-and-Reddit/README.md

 ### Reddit Posts Extraction Tools
 Reddit posts were collected with use of Reddit API free version and 'PRAW' library, which allows to fetch up to 250 most recent posts per response based on the sort parameters provided.

+### Reddit Posts Storage
+For the Reddit component, a similar approach is used to manage and store post data from Reddit.
+I again used SQLite with SQLAlchemy for ORM functionality.

 ### Reddit Posts Fetching
 Reddit posts were searched through using several 'PRAW' functions, like 'subreddit.search' which searches by a given key-word query with different sorting parameters('hot', 'top', 'new', 'relevant', 'comments'), and 'subreddit.top', 'subreddit.hot', 'subreddit.new' functions, which search globally not based on a query match.
+The default query was:

+    "olympics OR #olympics OR #olympics2024 OR paris 2024 OR #paris2024 OR olympic games OR #olympicgames OR olympic day OR #olympicday OR road to paris 2024 OR #roadtoparis2024 OR olympic 2024 OR #olympic2024 OR olympic OR #olympic OR summer olympics OR #summerolympics OR 2024 paris olympics OR #2024parisolympics OR paris olympics OR #parisolympics"

 The search was performed both in an 'all' subreddit based on a query and in a subreddit named 'olympics' without a query.
 The time filter was set to 'month', 'year' and 'all', but it was decided to exclude oldest posts within the data cleaning.

 ### Prerequisites
 Python 3.x installed on your system.